Trial of Labor after Cesarean (TOLAC)

-A successful VBAC may decrease the potential risks associated with multiple cesarean deliveries, including placenta accreta.
-Benefits of elective repeat cesarean delivery include predictable timing, access for sterilization procedures, and minimization of uterine rupture risk.
+A successful VBAC may decrease the potential risks associated with multiple cesarean deliveries, including abnormal placentation.
+Benefits of elective repeat cesarean delivery include predictable timing, access for sterilization procedures and minimization of uterine rupture risk.

 Uterine rupture is a rare complication of TOLAC.
 Risks of uterine rupture include hysterectomy (14-33%), neonatal neurologic morbidity, and neonatal death (3-6%).
 If TOLAC is unsuccessful requiring an intrapartum cesarean delivery, the risks of infection and blood transfusion increase.
-There does not appear to be appreciable difference in risk to neonates born by TOLAC without uterine rupture and elective repeat cesarean delivery.
+There does not appear to be appreciable difference in risk to neonates born by VBACand elective repeat cesarean delivery.

 Characteristics of an optimal TOLAC candidate include a single prior low transverse cesarean delivery, with anticipated success rate of 60-80% and 0.5% uterine rupture risk.
 Other predictors of success include a history of vaginal delivery or VBAC, spontaneous onset of labor, and a non-recurring indication for the primary cesarean delivery.
 An unknown uterine scar performed in the setting of usual indications for a low transverse cesarean is not a contraindication to a TOLAC.
 Consideration should be given to gestational age, estimated fetal weight, inter-pregnancy interval and maternal demographic factors.

-Absolute contraindications for TOLAC include a classical or “T” or “J” hysterotomy, a transfundal myomectomy incision, or any incision that extends through the active segment to the endometrium.
+Absolute contraindications for TOLAC include a classical, “T” or “J” hysterotomy, extensive transfundal surgery or any incision that extends through the active portion of the myometrium.
 The risk of uterine rupture in this setting is 4-9%.
 Patients with a history of uterine rupture or an obstetrical contraindication to vaginal delivery should not be offered the option for TOLAC.

-There is insufficient data to know with certainty if TOLAC success or uterine rupture risk is altered with a prior low vertical hysterotomy, two or more low transverse hysterotomies, and twin gestation.
+There is insufficient data to know with certainty if TOLAC success or uterine rupture risk is altered with a prior low vertical hysterotomy, two or more low transverse hysterotomies or twin gestation.
 While the need for induction or augmentation of labor decreases VBAC success, TOLAC may still be offered and undertaken in certain circumstances.
-Prostaglandins should be avoided due to the increased risk of uterine rupture, although mechanical cervical ripening (e.g. transcervical Foley catheter) may be offered to ripen an unfavorable cervix.
-TOLAC should be offered for a fetal demise requiring induction as there is no risk to the fetus.
+Prostaglandins should be avoided due to the increased risk of uterine rupture, although mechanical cervical ripening (e.g. transcervical foley catheter) may be offered to ripen an unfavorable cervix.
+TOLAC should be offered for a fetal demise requiring induction as there is no fetal risk.

-Grobman WA1, Lai Y, Landon MB, et al, Maternal-Fetal Medicine Units Network (MFMU), Development of a nomogram for prediction of vaginal birth after cesarean delivery, Obstet Gynecol.
+Grobman WA, Lai Y, Landon MB, et al, Maternal-Fetal Medicine Units Network (MFMU), Development of a nomogram for prediction of vaginal birth after cesarean delivery, Obstet Gynecol.
 2007 Apr;109(4):806-12.